 A foreign key field is a field within one table that points to the primary key field of another table.
 For instance, in your table of customers, you might have a field containing a unique identification number for each customer, and that ID number will be the primary key field of the customers table.
 When that ID number is pulled into another table—such as a customer orders table—it shows up in that table as a foreign key field.

-What are table relationships?
-What are the different kinds of relationships?
+What are the different kinds of table relationships?

-The primary and foreign key fields create relationships between the different tables.
+The primary and foreign key fields create relationships between database tables.
 To say that tables are related is to describe how they share information.
 When information is updated in a record, it’s automatically updated in every table that displays that information.

 With databases, the relationships between types of information can take a few different forms.
 There are three ways of describing such relationships.